Chester75321/GenEpi/README.md

 **3\.
 Single-gene Results**

 All of the within-gene epistasis selected by sinlge-gene models will be stored in the folder **singleGeneResult**, of which the format is the same as that in the **Result.csv** of cross-gene result.
-The performance of each single-gene model will be shown in **All_Logistic/Lasso_k-Fold.csv** in the same folder (see below for examples.).
+The performance of each single-gene model will be shown in **All_Logistic/Lasso_k-Fold.csv** in the same folder (see below for examples).

 | Gene Symbol | F1 Score |
 |-------------|---------:|